jkerai1/Scrummage/installation/Readme.md

 *Test query: test*

 **Australian Business Search**
 This task doesn't require any API keys, and works by performing a search against a public database for ABNs and ACNs.
+Therefore, this plugin is split into two different search options:
+* Business Search - Australian Business Number
+* Business Search - Australian Company Name

 **Blockchain Search**
 This task doesn’t require an API key, and contains 2 subtasks, 1 for searching blockchain addresses and the other for search tasks.
 Furthermore, these tasks currently search for Bitcoin, Bitcoin Cash, and Ethereum.
 Therefore, in the web app there are 6 options: